 W.O.L.F.’s Rescue Coordinator received an urgent plea for help from a young man who had recently purchased a higher content wolf dog puppy.
 The puppy was only ten weeks old, and his owner did not feel equipped to handle him.
 The young man purchased the pup for $2,500 from a breeder in Kansas.
 He made the twenty-two hour roundtrip journey to pick up the pup and bring him to his forever home.

-It was not to be however.
-The young man was not prepared for the antics of a high content wolf dog.
-The pup was very mouthy and nippy (as is normal with baby wolf dogs,) possessive of food and toys, and he was not housetrained.
+It was not to be, however.
+The young man was not prepared for the antics of a high-content wolf dog.
+The pup was very mouthy and nippy (as is normal with baby wolf dogs,) was possessive of food and toys, and was not housetrained.
 The pup often spent an hour or more outside without going to the bathroom only to urinate as soon as he was allowed back into the house.
-He was also very fearful of other large dogs, and he reacted with growling, snarling and a show of teeth whenever he met a new animal.
+He was also very fearful of other large dogs, and he reacted with growling, snarling, and a show of teeth whenever he met a new animal.

 The young man realized he was in over his head in only a few days.
 He immediately began looking for an appropriate place to rehome the pup.
 He tried to place the pup with his friends, but they also were not prepared for or experienced with wolf dogs and were not able to provide a safe home.
 The young man even tried to get his pup placed at a local zoo but was unsuccessful.
 He then recalled that, as a teenager, he lived near W.O.L.F.
 Sanctuary in Colorado.
 He immediately made the call to W.O.L.F. and asked for help.